We help you choose between these two wearable giants

 Zepp app in-depth

 The Zepp app is the official name for the Amazfit ecosystem, confusingly.
-But it acts as a place to keep a close eye on your health and fitness data.
+But it acts as a place to keep a close eye on your wellness and fitness data.
 It’s also a place to manually track activities like walking, running, and cycling.

 Some Amazfit devices also use the PAI score, which was developed by wearable tech company Mio.
-It's a single health score derived from heart rate and is designed to make sure you're working that heart regularly.
+It’s a single health score derived from heart rate and is designed to make sure you’re working that heart regularly.
+There’s also Zepp Aura—an AI-powered feature for sleep quality support.

 Fitness tracking compared